hasura/graphql-engine/docs/graphql/manual/api-reference/schema-metadata-api/scheduled-triggers.rst

    * - webhook
      - true
      - Text | UrlFromEnv_
-     - Url of webhook or environment variable which has the url
+     - URL of webhook or environment variable which has the URL
    * - schedule
      - true
      - ScheduleConf_